Critic's Notebook

 Audio By Carbonatix

-Record Store Day is tomorrow!
-For those who celebrate, or for context to the ones who should, RSD is sort of like a musical Christmas morning.
+Record Store Day (RSD) is this Saturday, April 18, and for those who celebrate, it’s like a musical Christmas morning.
 You wake up early (some stores are opening as early as 7 a.m.).
 You celebrate (there are great band lineups playing all day).
-And you leave with a haul of your favorite things, only you're the one paying for all of it.
+And you leave with a haul of your favorite things, except you’re the one paying for it all.

 Good Records